FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 provisioning mode can be enabled/disabled using the flag `appmainPROVISIONING_MODE` in the `examples/evkbmimxrt1060/pubsub/app_main.c` file.

+### 4.1 Provisioning the Device
-Follow the steps below to set up an AWS account and provision the board:
+Follow the steps below to set up an AWS account and provision the device:

 1. Connect to the USB port using a serial terminal.
 Follow "Starting application project" for the "aws-iot-pubsub" project with flag `appmainPROVISIONING_MODE = 1`.